hirakhan95/Cross-Out-Contest/README.md

 #### Acknowledgements

 - Special thanks to the online web development community for providing countless resources and discussions on Tic Tac Toe implementations.

----

-This documentation provides a comprehensive overview of the "Cross Out Contest" project.
-You can further customize it based on any additional features or details you'd like to include.